 As is common in most cultures and at a time when food was scarce, families made do with the very few ingredients they had on hand.

 With so little they created simple comfort foods we now crave and love.
 In Italian this philosophy is known as La Cucina Povera, or otherwise “the poor kitchen” and truly born out of necessity.

 This concept is far easier to embrace during summertime when gardens are lush with fruits and vegetables.
 However in wintertime we need not look any further then our own kitchen pantries.

-However, canned tuna also makes a rather enticing sauce which simply begs to be tossed over freshly cooked pasta and I know you will most certainly appreciate its simplicity.
+However, canned tuna also makes a rather enticing sauce simply begging to be tossed over freshly cooked pasta.
+You will so appreciate its simplicity!

-Although you can choose any pasta of your choice, my preference and absolute favorite are penne rigate or the smaller variety pennette rigate.
-I love this pasta shape for its crevices and hallow center making them the perfect vehicle to hold a chunky tomato and tuna sauce.
+My preference and absolute favourite are pennette rigate or the larger penne rigate.
+I love this pasta shape for its crevices and hallow centre making them the perfect vehicle to hold a chunky tomato and tuna sauce.